rcrews/docs-website/ccp/2.0.0/instup-upgrade.md

   - title: Preparing to Upgrade
     url: prepare-upgrade/index.html
     description: >-
-      Describes the steps you need to perform in preparation for an HCP upgrade.
+      Describes the steps you need to perform in preparation for an CCP upgrade.

   - title: Upgrading Metron